-DSDS staff will then coordinate with the FMS provider and the State Plan agency-model, or waiver provider, to ensure a smooth transition from participant-directed services to the State Plan agency-model, or waiver provider, without loss of services during the transition period to assure participant health and welfare.
+DSDS staff will then coordinate with the FMS provider and the State Plan agency-model provider to ensure a smooth transition from participant-directed services to the State Plan agency-model without loss of services during the transition period to assure participant health and welfare.

 n.
 Goals for Participant Direction.
-In the following table, provide the state's goals for each year that the waiver is in effect for the unduplicated number of waiver participants who are expected to elect each applicable participant direction opportunity.
-Annually, the state will report to CMS the number of participants who elect to direct their waiver services.
+In the following table, provide the State's goals for each year that the waiver is in effect for the unduplicated number of waiver participants who are expected to elect each applicable participant direction opportunity.
+Annually, the State will report to CMS the number of participants who elect to direct their waiver services.